tgm-team/tgm/docs/tutorials/hook_tutorial.md

 test_loader = DGDataLoader(test_dg, hook_manager=hm)
 ```

 **Important**: When creating custom hooks, you need to make sure you follow the correct hook API.
 See [`tgm.hooks`](../api/hooks/hooks.md) for more information.
 A `BadHookProtocolError` will be thrown if you accidentlly tried registering a hook with the wrong API.
 We suggest you write some unit tests to accompany your custom protocols.
-You can see [some of our hook tests](https://github.com/tgm-team/tgm/tree/main/test/unit/test_hooks) as a starting point.
+You can see some of our hooks as a starting point.
 If your hook has general utility to the TG community, we can add it to TGM and enable code re-use for other practitioners.

 What now?
 Well, when we iterate our training graph, we have access to the attributes produced by `NegativeEdgeSamplerHook`, which are `neg` and `neg_time`.
 In order to see these transformations get applied, we need to *activate* the key we are interested in...